Daniel and The End Times

 His blood, shed for the sins of the world, anointed the holy of holies, the Most Holy of the temple of His body.
 This negates the argument that futurists and the so-called Jews occupying present day Israel put forth that the anointing spoken of in Dan.
 9:24 is of a place and not a person.
 The anointing that took place at Christ’s death on the cross was of both a place and a person, because He is both the High Priest and the temple.

-Christ fulfilled all of the prophesy of verse 24 in Daniel chap.
+Christ fulfilled all of the prophecy of verse 24 in Daniel chap.
 9. He completed all of verse 24 at the cross, and He completed the desolation of the holy city in the destruction of Jerusalem and the temple by the Roman army in A.D.
 70, which was His second appearance in that generation.
 (Heb.
 9:28)

-Verse 25 continues, expounding on the same prophesy.
+Verse 25 continues, expounding on the same prophecy.
 It tells of the division of the 490 years into 49 years for the rebuilding of the city and the temple in troublesome times which are detailed in chap.
 11 covering about 400 years of secular history from Xerxes, the 4th king after Cyrus, to Julius Caesar; and the time unto the appearance of Christ.
 (See history detailed at Daniel Chap 11)

 Verse 26 and 27 continues further to tell of the cutting off of the Messiah, the same Messiah anointed in verse 24.
 His cutting off, His sacrifice in mid week of the 70th “week” was the reason that sacrifice and oblation ceased.
 The animal sacrifices the Jews continued to perform after Christ was crucified were of no effect; they became profane.